Overview

 Project Specification Consultation Report

-In December 2024 we published a Project Specification Consultation Report, the first step in the RIT-T process.
+In December 2024 we published a Project Specification Consultation Report (PSCR), the first step in the RIT-T process.

 The PSCR detailed the need to increase overall net market benefits to the market by improving capacity for renewable generation in the Wagga North area and describes the credible options to meet the need, including technical characteristics that would be required of a non-network option.